IGNF/pytrf/README.md

 Why it is useful?

 Let's say we work on a project1.
-To run it, we installed all the required dependencies in our machine :
+To run it, we installed all the required dependencies in our machine:

 We then start to work on another project (project2) which will never overlap with project1.
 It requires a more recent version of python3 and numpy.